IslandzVW/inshape-inworld/docs/InShape Protocol.md

 PULSES_PER_SECOND
 ------------------
 Exercises that InShape supports have cyclical patterns of force.
-When someone is running, the foot impact on the ground produces the greates forces in the app.
+When someone is running, the foot impact on the ground produces the greatest forces in the app.
 Each time a foot hits the ground, a pulse is registered.
 Similar cyclical force patterns appear for biking, rowing, walking, etc.